tipsy/trondheim-dashboard/README.md

 Development
 - No build step required: the app uses ES modules and runs in modern browsers.
 Serve with a static server (see Quick start).
 - Cache & debugging:
-  - Clear cache during development: in the browser console run `CacheClient.clearAll()` or use Application > Local Storage to remove keys.
+  - Clear or inspect cache during development: open your browser DevTools → Application → Local Storage and remove keys prefixed with `trondheim-cache-`.
-  - Inspect cache entries and sizes: `CacheClient.getStats()` and `CacheClient.getAge(url)`.
+  - Programmatic inspection: use `CacheClient.getAge(url)` and `CacheClient.isStale(url, ttl)` in the console as needed.
 - Testing & linting:
   - There are no automated tests included.
 For quick checks, run the app locally and open DevTools to inspect console and network requests.
   - Suggested next steps: add unit tests for pure utilities (`js/utils/`) with a lightweight runner (Vitest) and add an end-to-end smoke test (Playwright) that verifies widgets render and handle cached/mocked responses.